a2jinhee/skkuhiclub.github.io/home.md

 Hi!
 This is HI-Club speaking!

+{: .warning }

-This site is undergoing construction, so some information may be incorrect.
+> This site is undergoing construction, so some information may be incorrect.
-For any questions, please contact us through [instagram](https://www.instagram.com/skku_hiclub/?hl=en)!
+> For any questions, please contact us through [instagram](https://www.instagram.com/skku_hiclub/?hl=en)!

 <br>